Cullen, Patricia L.

 Outcomes and Results

 The results from the study indicate that the educational intervention was effective in increasing the level of knowledge participants possessed with respect to the symptoms of MS. Based on the data obtained, the effect size between the pre- and post-test conditions in regards to the PAM, the Cohen’s d was 0.49, which is considered to be a medium effect size (Polit, 2010).
 The difference between the pre- and post-test conditions in regards to the MSKQ scores provided a Cohen’s d of 1.37, which is considered to be a relatively large effect size.
 Such a result would suggest that the educational intervention program used in the current study was effective in expanding the knowledge base of the participants in regards to MS.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Parton, Anna C., "A Multiple Sclerosis Education Module to Promote Patient Activation and Efficacy" (2016).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 693.